Physical Therapist Assistant

 It's been awhile since I have been in college.
 Do I need to retake any classes?

 BI 231 or HO 150 must have been completed within the last seven years of your application.
 If you have worked in a related field within the last seven years and have prior course work equivalent to HO 150 or BI 231, you are invited to consult the program coordinator firstname.lastname@example.org to review your experience for equivalency.
 All other prerequisites or course equivalents do not need to be repeated to apply.

-How many students will the program accept?
+How many students will the main campus program accept?
 What are my chances in getting admitted?

-Up to 24 students are accepted and we currently accept students once a year.
-Admission is competitive and is based on a point system.
+Up to 20 students are annually accepted at the Eugene campus, and up to 8 students are admitted to the RCC-Table Rock campus Admission to the main campus is competitive and is based on a point system.
 Approximately 60 to 100 students apply each year.
 Points are awarded based on:

 - Grades in program prerequisites (except GS 104)

 - Level of Math completion (Math 65 or higher)

 - Additional points, if eligible